Green Gal's Bakery

 The magic ingredient that makes it true sourdough, of course, is the wild yeast that bring the flour and water to life.

-Green Gal’s Bakery is a cottage food operation based out of our home kitchen in south Reno.
+Green Gal’s Bakery is a cottage food operation based out of our home kitchen in Reno, Nevada.

 All of our ingredients are organic and consciously sourced, with a goal of using the most local and regenerative ingredients available.
 We purchase our ingredients through the Great Basin Foods Coop, a consumer-owned cooperative based in Reno.
 We are continually seeking more information about the ingredients we use, and as we discover more, we will update this list: